- Event Production Mood Food Limited

 Search our directory

-If the lines for the tasting stations at Food & Wine's Best New Chefs 2004 event are any indication of popular taste, shrimp is more popular than poached eggs.
+NEW YORK If the lines for the tasting stations at Food & Wine's Best New Chefs 2004 event are any indication of popular taste, shrimp is more popular than poached eggs.
 While it seemed that the entire party lined up for Oceana chef Cornelius Gallagher's Scottish langoustines roasted in phyllo that the chefs couldn't assemble the dishes quickly enough, WD-50's Wylie Dufresne was warmly greeting and chatting with the comparatively fewer guests who saddled up to his tasting station for poached eggs in parmesan broth.

 Produced by Food & Wine senior promotion manager Melissa Lynch and Tinker Boe of Mood Food, the event took over the elegant Surrogate's Court building downtown for an event that was smaller than in previous years.
 Lynch handled the event's ballooning attendance numbers by requiring guests to RSVP and then sending them tickets that were required for admission.
 “It's one of those things when you invite somebody, and they call the R.S.V.P. line and say, 'I'm responding for me and 5 guests,'” said Lynch.
 “A smaller crowd gives it a little more exclusivity.
 It makes people respect the event a little bit more.”